in

 Choose a 70% white and 30% gray shade, such as Sherwin Williams Alpaca (SW 7022) or Farrow and Ball Cornforth White No.228.

 Cedar #4A3728 – A black paint color is great for rooms that receive a lot of light and strategic artificial lighting during the night to create that moody space.
-A black may not be for everyone, but it gives a relaxing atmosphere with the right elements and accent colors.
+Black may not be for everyone, but it gives a relaxing atmosphere with the right elements and accent colors.

 Another option with a soft and darker shade of green is the Marina Isle by Behr.
-The gorgeous color pairs well with the earthy tone and will work great with accents such as deep greens and white.
+The gorgeous color pairs well with the earthy tone and works great with deep greens and white accents.

-Living Room Paint Colors With Dark Brown Furniture
+Living Room Paint Colors With Dark Brown-hued Furniture

-Living room interior with dark brown corner sofa with pillows, and abstract painting on gray wall Unlike the bedroom, the living room will need a livelier and welcoming vibe where people can gather and feel comfortable.
-With dark brown furniture, there are certain colors you can work with to create a more cohesive space.
+Unlike the bedroom, the living room will need a livelier and welcoming vibe where people can gather and feel comfortable.
+With dark hued furniture, there are certain colors you can work with to create a more cohesive space.
 You may read more about our best living room paint colors guide for more information.

 White for a Classic or Traditional Theme

-Your dark brown furniture will look great against the white backdrop because of the obvious contrast.
+The contrast makes Your dark brown-toned furniture look great against the white backdrop.
 You can add two shades lighter from your furniture as your accent tones.

 Behr Frost 57 Behr: Frost 57